anglesoft/architect/readme.md

 ### Run The Architect Installer

-Run the Architect installer to configure the package:
+To finish the installation process and configure the package, use the ```architect:install``` Artisan command:

 ```shell
 php artisan architect:install